Combodo/iTop/readme.txt

 #1047 Fix for the FindTab method.
 #1045 Fix in the German localization.
 #594  Properly display attachments inside "properties" by closing the span and the fieldset in non-edit mode.
+#384: Triggers should not be in the "bizmodel" category.
+User rights do not apply to such objects...
+#1106, #1122: Added a new option 'start_tls' (false by default) and improved debugging capabilities for troubleshooting when something goes wrong with LDAP.
+Thanks to Karl (karkoff1212) for the hint.
+#1148: Fixed dashboards upload: use the more modern fileupload component, since we now hook the ajax call in iTopWebPage and removed references to the old component ajax.fileupload from (almost) everywhere...
+#1049: CSV import (and edition) of n:n links.
+The Differences() function is NOT commutative: the original value (i.e. the one from the database) must the the first argument.
+#1144 Audit category having no rule -> PHP notices when showing the report + improved the behavior when the OQL of a rule is wrong.
+#1143 Records any change (add/remove/modify) for link sets that can be considered as one of the characteristics of a class (currently those having edit mode = in place)
+#1142 Dashboard editor: protects from unwanted "exit" without saving the modifications:
+- mark the dashboard as modified when a dashlet was added / moved / deleted
+- prevent clicking on the hyperlinks inside the preview of the dashboard
+#1091 CAS memberships broken (parameter "cas_memberof" NOT given as a regular expression, bugged since iTop 2.0 or earlier)
+#1134 Query returning a "null row": just make sure that the row gets displayed (still surprising... see ticket #1138 to follow up on the suppression of those ghost rows)
+#1140 UNION queries not working -in fact, loss of the optimization on column load when filtering on org hierarchies (retrofit possible but the fix will be located in MetaModel)
+#564 Prompt for an update in a case log on a lifecycle transition.
+#1111 Could not attach a UserRequest to a Problem (1-N links).
+Could not detach either!
+This fix requires attention: it is assumed that an item of a link set, if it is "modified" then its key to the current object has already been set.
+#1074 Portal: errors when selecting Impact/Urgency, and if the user has access to his organization only.
+#1130 CAS authentication security leak when cas_memberof is left empty (already committed into branch 2.1.0)
+Secure the server: prevent the users from browsing/getting files from the data and log directories.
+With Apache, it is still a must to enable htaccess with the spec "AllowOverride All".
+The index.php files are here to prevent from browsing whatever the HTTP server config.
+#1095 Object creation form and bulk modify (final step) not working when using apache-proxy
+#1118: fixed strange display of synchro data sources status.
+#1121: Regression: "filters" on Triggers had no effect.
+The regression was caused by the new way of computing placeholders "on the fly" (#803).
+#1116 (and #1117): default values for ENUMs must always be expressed as strings.
+Fixed a potential XSS vulnerability.
+Bug fix: typo causing the generation of invalid SQL queries (in some rare cases).
+#1099 and #1014: integration of some German translations.

 Extending the data model
 ------------------------
+#1081 Customizations: adjust the dimensions of the HTML Editor (CKEditor).
+Also fixed an issue when specifying width/height with unit (e.g. "30em") for AttributeText/AttributeLongText
+Customizations/XML: clearer error reporting when encountering a duplicate value for an AttributeEnum
+#1137: the new XML configuration for the "portal as an extension" was too limited.
+Now one "allow" profile is enough to allow access to a given portal.
 New lifecycle action SetCurrentPerson.
 Also improved the existing lifecycle action SetCurrentUser to prevent from calling it on an external key that is not pointing to users (!= contact), and if the target attribute is a string, then store the friendlyname there.
 #1069 Fix to add a new hierarchical key when there are already some records in the DB
 Modules implementing a lifecycle written in PHP (and having actions executed on transitions) do not work until 2.1.0.
 The compatibility patch had been implemented but it was not working.